Skip to main content

 RMSF can be treated with antibiotics.
 Doxycycline is the antibiotic of choice for people of all ages.
 Treatment should be started whenever RMSF is suspected and is most effective at preventing severe complications if started within the first five days of illness.
 Most people treated with oral antibiotics during the early stages of RMSF recover completely.

 If not treated early, RMSF can cause very serious illness or death.
 It is important to get treatment as soon as possible after symptoms start.
-The following table shows the current treatment recommendations from the Centers for Disease Control and Prevention (CDC) for RMSF in adults and children.
+The following table shows treatments recommended by the CDC (Centers for Disease Control and Prevention).

 Age Category Drug Dosage Maximum Duration, Days

-Patients should be treated for at least three days after the fever subsides and until there is evidence of clinical improvement.
-Minimum total course of five to seven days for uncomplicated cases.
+*Patients should be treated for at least three days after the fever subsides and until there is evidence of clinical improvement.
+The minimum total course of treatment is five to seven days for uncomplicated cases.
 Antibiotic treatment following a tick bite is not recommended to prevent RMSF.
 There is no evidence this practice is effective, and this may only delay onset of disease.
-Instead, if you get bitten by a tick, be alert for symptoms listed above and call your doctor if fever, rash, or other symptoms develop.
+Instead, if you get bitten by a tick, be alert for the symptoms listed above.
+Call your doctor if you develop fever, rash, or other symptoms.

 Questions about illnesses spread by ticks?
-Contact us!
+We’re here to help.